mseri/blog/content/posts/86-was-it-really-worth-its-cost.md

 >
 > [...]
 “If you don’t want me to be nice, then I don’t have to be nice.”

+Nor the fact that in their first published draft, OpenAI (or should I say their agent swarm?) [had not cited the main research the work was building upon](https://mathstodon.xyz/@highergeometer/117241589729286509).

 Of course, this is not an isolated fact.
-Just in March, Math, Inc. abused the collaboration to complete the formalization of the Sphere Packing problem (cf. [Avigad's summary](https://arxiv.org/pdf/2603.03684) or this watered down version by [Spectrum](https://spectrum.ieee.org/ai-proof-verification)).
+On the one hand, not citing their sources is [kind of a common pattern in these announcements](https://www.scientificamerican.com/article/openais-latest-math-breakthroughs-commit-research-misconduct-experts-say/), only rectified after the community got riled up.
+On the other, social misconduct has also been the order of the day.
+Just in March, Math, Inc. abused the collaboration to complete the formalization of the Sphere Packing problem (cf. [Avigad's summary](https://arxiv.org/pdf/2603.03684) or this watered-down version by [Spectrum](https://spectrum.ieee.org/ai-proof-verification)).
 Just a few days ago Anthropic did something similar with the [formalization of Fermat's Last Theorem](https://www.anthropic.com/research/formalizing-fermats-last-theorem), although I have to admit that they did it with a much lower level of overall shittiness.

 I think the response by [Kevin Buzzard](https://xenaproject.wordpress.com/2026/09/04/flt-anthropic-has-beaten-me-to-it/) makes the point quite clearly, but let me lightly elaborate here.